daferdur/pxt-myHX711/README.md

 ||tare||

 This block function tares to zero with "N" readings, applying an offset to set the zero. "tare(N)" has an input parameter that cannot be zero.
-Al least should be 1 for one reading.
+It should at least should be 1 for one reading.
 We recomend a value of 10.

 ## get N average value

 ||get N average value||

-This block function gets the final value of weight without applyin the configured scale, only applies offset.
-N parameter must be higher than 1.
+This block function gets the final value of the weight applying the configured scale and offset.
+The N parameter must be higher than 1.
 The returned result will be N averaged.

 ## get N average reading units